-- Free Form: Display data from any column.
+• Free Form: Display data from any column.
 No per-record calculations are included.
-Totals and subtotals apply. - There are two free-form options: Dynamic rows or Fixed rows.
+Totals and subtotals apply.

+There are two free-form options: Dynamic rows or Fixed rows.
 When using fixed rows, you can specify exactly which dimension elements to include and their order.
-When using dynamic rows, all records of the specified dimension are dynamically included. - Variance: Compare data from two columns.
+When using dynamic rows, all records of the specified dimension are dynamically included.

+- Variance: Compare data from two columns.
 Per-record variance calculations are included (percent and dollars).
 Two variance sections are assumed-one for the current period, and one for year-to-date.
-Totals and subtotals apply.
+Totals and subtotals apply. - Audit: Review audit data for a particular table.